Verstappen to Lose the Formula 1 Season 2025: Reasons and Betting Odds

 Red Bull’s Troubles

-Let’s start with this: the golden, tranquil days of the Austrian team are behind them.
-Their loss of the Constructors’ Championship in 2024 wasn’t due to bad luck or isolated incidents.
+Red Bull’s loss in the Constructors’ Championship in 2024 wasn’t due to bad luck or isolated incidents.
 The team faced controversies throughout the season, from allegations of sexual misconduct against team principal Christian Horner to the departure of legendary designer Adrian Newey.

 Here are just a couple of Newey’s unmatched achievements: